 Very early one morning, he woke me up.
 A train derailed not far from where we lived.
-He was going up to see it in his airplane and told me to grab my camera.
+He was going up to see it in an airplane and told me to grab my camera.

 It's impossible to count the number of photos I have taken since then - traveling, my family, senior portraits, weddings, pets . . . everyday life.
 And even though editing options are abundant, I still resist the temptation to over-process the photo.
-I think it should be correct and say what you want it to say the moment you take it.
+Instead, I think it should be correct and say what you want it to say the moment you take it.

 Shop for prints of fine art photographs by Jamie Lightfoot.
 All prints are professional prints by Bay Photo Labs.